 HCC launches evening gourmet cooking and baking series at new culinary arts facility

-Coinciding with the opening of the new HCC MGM Culinary Arts Institute in downtown Holyoke, Holyoke Community College will begin offering an evening series of gourmet cooking and baking classes in the facility's state-of-the-art teaching kitchens.
+Coinciding with the debut of the new HCC MGM Culinary Arts Institute in downtown Holyoke, Holyoke Community College is offering an evening series of gourmet cooking and baking classes in the facility's state-of-the-art teaching kitchens.